Table of Contents

-Meetings, meetings, and more meetings.
+Are you dealing with startup meetings, meetings, and more meetings?
 From sales and investor updates to product development and planning, while some meetings can be valuable, how many distract your team, waste time, and cost money?
 In 2019, the cost of poorly planned or unproductive meetings was $399 billion in the U.S.

 Plus, with the shift to virtual meetings, more than half of employees report doing something other than work during a meeting.
 This includes texting, snacking, surfing the web, or even household chores.